 But buying organic means paying a lot more for food.
-The market basket we used to shop local grocery chains and stores included 25 fresh produce and 33 meat and dairy products.
-When we survey stores for their prices for produce, meat, and many of our dairy items at grocery stores, we seek the lowest-priced items available, which often are non-organic products.
-But when we looked for organic-only options, we found striking price differences: Overall, organic products cost 72 percent more than their non-organic counterparts.
+The market basket we used to shop local grocery chains and stores included 25 fresh produce and 37 meat and dairy products.
+When we survey stores for their prices for produce, meat, and many of our dairy items, we seek the lowest-priced items available, which often are nonorganic products.
+But when we looked for organic-only options, we found striking price differences: Overall, we found organic products at local grocery stores cost 62 percent more than their nonorganic counterparts.

-The figure below indicates how the Boston area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
-The $76 score in the produce column for Market Basket means that its prices at the store we surveyed for organic produce were about 24 percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
-The $105 score for Roche Bros. means that its prices for organic produce were about five percent higher than average.
+The table below indicates how the Boston area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
+The $83 score in the organic produce column for Market Basket means that its prices at the store we surveyed for organic produce were about 17 percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
+The $109 score for Wegmans means that its prices for organic produce were about nine percent higher than average.